 “Of course not!”
 I spat, tossing my head away from him, burning with embarrassment.

-To my surprise, I felt my heart sink at the thought as I stared up into those grey eyes, and to the face that was gently smiling at me.
+To my surprise, I felt my heart sink at the thought, as I stared up into those grey eyes, and to the face that was gently smiling at me.

 “Poor man.”
-He male laughed loudly.
+The male laughed loudly.

 “Ah, Finley!
 Lady Elise!
 You have arrived.”

 “Elise!”
-Cried the lady happily as she stepped passed her husband to hug her friend affectionately.
+Cried the lady happily, as she stepped passed her husband to hug her friend affectionately.
 “We do not see enough of one another.”

 “I fear not.”
-My Mother laughed as she returned the affection willingly.
+My mother laughed as she returned the affection willingly.

-“I am Caelan, Lady.”
-I replied timidly.
+“I am Caelan, Lady,” I replied timidly.
 These people my parents seemed to be friends with, had frightened me with their outgoing, loud attitudes.